nradov/abnffuzzer/README.md

 The probability of finding a particular defect with fuzz testing increases with the number of test cases, up to an asymptotic limit.
 You have to balance that against test execution time.
 I recommend doing an extended fuzz testing run with thousands or millions of iterations the first time; let it run for hours.
 Then use a much smaller number of iterations in your automated continuous integration process so that it doesn't cause long delays.

+With some complex ABNF files the fuzzer may cause the JVM to run out of memory or stack space due to excessive recursion.
+If you run into this problem you may need to exclude the problematic rules or manually edit the ABNF file to block certain paths.

 ### JUnit
 Call one of the `generate` methods wherever you need a random `String` or `byte[]` value matching a particular ABNF rule.
 For example let's say you have a class named `MyClass` containing a method named `myMethod` which takes a `String` parameter and returns `true` if that parameter matches ABNF rule "foo" defined in RFC 99999.